Support Organizations for Older Persons and Dependent Adults

 Area Agencies on Aging (AAA)

 An Area Agency on Aging (AAA) is a nonprofit agency designated by the State of Iowa to address the needs and concerns of all older persons in Iowa.
 There are six area agencies on aging in Iowa each covering a specific area of the state.
 AAAs coordinate and offer services that help older adults who want to stay in their homes to remain there, provide support for older persons, and provide information about available programs including home-delivered meals, benefits programs, and case management.
 They also provide support for caregivers and work with individuals and families experiencing elder abuse.
 Each of the six AAAs has an elder rights specialist trained in abuse prevention and available to listen and find options.
-You can find a map of your local area agency on aging here:

 The six area agencies on aging: